 Power BI

 Power BI is a cloud-based analytics software developed by Microsoft.
-It is very popular in the BI market and it is also very powerful.
-Like with any Business Intelligence tool, Power BI is used to generate interactive, appealing reports and dashboards to share your data story.
+It is very popular and powerful in the BI market.
+Like any business intelligence tool, Power BI is used to generate interactive, appealing reports and dashboards to share your data story.

 Power BI connects to various on-premises as well as cloud-based sources and you can either import or upload your files for transformation and analysis.
 You can mash up this data, model it, and build schemas too.